code-monet/steam-vr-wheel/README.md

 ### Todo

 - Make controlling of shifter more intuitive
-- Wheel doesn't move when grabbing shifter knob
+- Left handed shifter
-- Option to trigger click to toggle splitter and double tap grip to toggle range selector
+- Fast split and range select mode: A button to split and trigger to range select
 	- Needs VirtualPad code changes
 - Code cleanup